 JHU COVID-19 Requirements for Visits by External Monitors and Site Initiation Visits - Please review the new requirements related to onsite site initiation visits and visits by external monitors.
-All such visits must be postponed until at least August 31, 2020.
+Updated guidance for these visits goes into effect as of September 1, 2020.

 International Supplemental Guidance related to COVID-19 - For researchers conducting research internationally please click here for supplemental guidance regarding requirements related to COVID-19 for international research.

 eForm S for Secondary Use of Data from the JH CROWN Registry for COVID-19 Research - This form should be used for secondary research with COVID-19 related data provisioned from the JH CROWN COVID 19 Data Repository.

 eForm S for COVID-19 Phase I Pilot Projects - This form should be used for secondary research with COVID-19 related biospecimens designated for Phase I Pilot Projects.
 Samples and data for these pilot projects will only be provisioned with approval of the JHU COVID-19 Biospecimen Oversight Committee.
 Please do not submit this form prior to having obtained permission from the Biospecimen Oversight Committee.

 For step-by-step instructions for completing an eIRB application using this eForm, please click HERE.